jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 Other limitations:

-*   only MPLS encapsulation is supported
+ - Only MPLS encapsulation is supported
-*   only VLAN can be used between CE and PE for pseudo-wire selection
+ - Only VLAN can be used between CE and PE for pseudo-wire selection
-*   pre-configured MPLS among PEs must exist
+ - Pre-configured MPLS among PEs must exist

 | Feature Guide         |             |                                                                                                     |